Eroge

+An eroge (エロゲー, erogē, [eɾoɡe(ː)]), also called an H-game (エッチゲーム), is a Japanese genre of erotic video game.
+The term encompasses a wide variety of Japanese games containing erotic content across multiple genres.
+The first eroge were created in the 1980s, and many well-known companies in the Japanese gaming industry originally produced and distributed them.
+Some eroge are primarily focused on erotic content, while others, such as Key's Kanon, only contain occasional scenes in an otherwise non-erotic work.
+Games in the latter category are often re-released with sexual content removed for general audiences.
+Throughout its history, the genre has faced controversy for its use of explicit sexual content, and as a result has been banned from several console platforms.

+Etymology

+Eroge is a portmanteau of "erotic game" (エロチックゲーム, erochikku gēmu).
+Such games are also referred to as an "H-game" (Hゲーム) and Japanese erotic games.

 History

-Eroge, also known as erotic games, have their origins in the early 1980s, when Japanese companies introduced their own brands of microcomputer to compete with those of the United States.
-Competing systems included the X1, FM-7, MSX, and PC-8801.
+Eroge is a Japanese erotic video game.
 The earliest known commercial erotic computer game is PSK's Lolita Yakyūken, released in 1982.
 That same year, Koei released the erotic title, Seduction of the Condominium Wife (団地妻の誘惑, Danchi Zuma no Yūwaku), which was an early role-playing adventure game with color graphics, owing to the eight-color palette of the PC-8001 computer.
 It became a hit, helping Koei become a major software company.

 In another opinion, Yuji Horii recalled in 1986 that he saw a demonstration of a Yakyūken-like game running on the FM-8 in the end of 1981, and he considered Yakyūken was the origin of adult games.
 Some writers say that Yakyūken produced for Sharp MZ computers by Hudson Soft is the first Japanese adult game.

 Other now-famous Japanese companies such as Enix, Square and Nihon Falcom also released erotic adult games for the PC-8801 computer in the early 1980s before they became mainstream.
 Early eroge usually had simple stories, some even involving anal sex, which often led to widespread condemnation from the Japanese media.
 In some of the early erotic games, the erotic content is meaningfully integrated into a thoughtful and mature storytelling, though others often used it as a flimsy excuse for pornography.
 Erotic games made the PC-8801 popular, but customers quickly became tired of paying 8800 yen ($85) for such simple games.
 Soon, new genres were invented: ASCII's Chaos Angels, a role-playing-based eroge, inspired Dragon Knight by Elf and Rance by AliceSoft.